Virtual-Link: A Scalable Multi-Producer, Multi-Consumer Message Queue Architecture for Cross-Core Communication: Conclusion

-\textbf{\underline{linkTab}}: The head/tail pointers in \linkTab each point to the first and last entries in a hardware-managed inter-leaved \LL data structure, which enables hardware to determine whether there is consumer demand on a specific \SQI or data available from a producer to send for the mapping process.
-The producer head (\prodHead) for a given \SQI is updated as soon as the current head is mapped and ready to be sent to a consumer.
-For example in Figure~\ref{fig:routing_device} the green row, \prodHead points to index 2 (the second entry in \prodBuf).
-Once index 2 is mapped with a green consumer request coming later, \prodHead is set to the index of the next green entry (4 in this example).
-The \linkTab is addressed by the \texttt{SQI} field in \prodBuf and \consBuf.
+\textbf{\underline{linkTab}}: The head/tail pointers in \linkTab each point to the first and last entries in a hardware-managed inter-leaved \LL data structure, which enables hardware to determine whether there is consumer demand on a specific \SQI or data available from a producer to send.
+The producer head (\prodHead) is updated if the current head is mapped and ready to be sent to a consumer.
+For example in Figure~\ref{fig:routing_device} the green row, \prodHead points to index 2 (Row 2 in \prodBuf).
+Once index 2 is mapped with a green consumer request coming later, \prodHead is set to the next green entry (4 in this example).
+The \linkTab is addressed by the \SQI field in \prodBuf and \consBuf.